Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders

 \subsection{Triangles \& Circles Toy Dataset}

+A toy dataset comprised of PNL mixtures of triangle and circle shapes is generated for an intuitive analysis of the proposed method.
+The mixing system used in this dataset has visually easy-to-understand dynamics and serves as a simple introduction to the behavior of the proposed method in practice.
+Our approach to generating a synthetic dataset for BSS is distinct from similar works \citep{liu2020separate} as it uses non-linear mixing and convolves the PNL mixture with a distortion kernel designed to intentionally create minor spatial indeterminacies in the final mixture.

+For this experiment, a fully convolutional multi-encoder autoencoder, detailed in \autoref{fig: tri circl model spec} (located in \autoref{appendix: model details}), is trained on the introduced toy dataset using the proposed method. \emph{Though there are only two sources for this dataset, three encoders are implemented to show the emergence of a dead encoder.} Hyperparameter settings for the optimizer and all loss terms can be found in \autoref{appendix: Optimizer and Hyperparameter Settings}.

-The toy dataset comprised of non-linear mixtures of triangle and circle shapes is generated for analysis of the proposed method.
-Our approach to generating a synthetic dataset for BSS is distinct from similar works \citep{liu2020separate} as it does not use a linear mixing system which better reflects many real-world source separation tasks. \paragraph{Data Specifications} The Python Imaging Library \citep{umesh2012image} is used to generate the training and validation sets of non-linearly mixed single-channel triangles and circles. $150,000$ triangle and circle image pairs, $x_{\triangle}$ and $x_{\bigcirc}$, are generated such that they both have uniform random positions within the bounds of the final image and uniform random scale between 40\% and 60\% the width of the image.
-Where the triangle and circle shapes exist within the image the luminance value is 100\% or a value of $1.0$, and everywhere else within the image is a luminance of 0\% or a value of $0.0$.
-After resampling, the values of the edges of shapes may exist anywhere within this range.
-The images are generated with a height and width of $128$ pixels and then downsampled to a height and width of $64$ pixels using bilinear resampling.
-Then for each pair of triangle and circle images, the following mixing system is applied.
+\paragraph{Data Specifications} The Python Imaging Library \citep{umesh2012image} is used to generate the training and validation sets of post non-linearly mixed single-channel triangles and circles convolved by a distortion filter. $150,000$ triangle and circle image pairs, $x_{\triangle}$ and $x_{\bigcirc}$, are generated such that they both have uniform random positions within the bounds of the final image and uniform random scale between 40\% and 60\% the width of the image.
+Where the triangle and circle shapes exist within the image the luminance value is 100\% or a value of $1.0$, and everywhere else within the image is a luminance of 0\% or a value of $0.0$ (after resampling, the values at the edges of shapes may vary).
+The sources are generated with a height and width of $128$ pixels and then downsampled to a height and width of $64$ pixels using bilinear resampling.
+Then for each pair of triangle and circle images, the following PNL mixing system is applied.